3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Each \<imagesheet> element has one required attribute.
 The path property determines the part name (i.e. path) of the 2D image data (see chapter 6 of the Materials & Properties Extension specification for more information).

 __Note__:
 Other file formats like OpenVDB, OpenEXR, or VTK offer similar functionality as a stack of PNGs and are more efficient at doing so.
 However, their use in a manufacturing environment is hard as these formats are conceptually more complex and harder to implement.
 Therefore, this specification relies on the human readable and conceptually simpler stack of PNGs.
 Later versions of this extension, or private extension of the 3MF format MAY use different 3D image formats to encode a volumetric data as different child elements of \<image3d> and benefit from their advanced features.
 The remainder of this specification deals with the mapping of volumetric data onto mesh-objects in a 3MF file and giving this volumetric data a meaning for additive manufacturing processes.
-Adding a different physical implementation of a voxel grid as child under \<image3d> would not affect the remaining parts of this specification.
+Adding a different data format for a voxel grid as child under \<image3d> would not affect the remaining parts of this specification.

 # Chapter 3.
 Scalar Fields